 Cons: The app is somewhat hit-and-miss.
 There wouldn’t be enough explanation if you were stuck at any part.

 The app primarily centers on vocabulary, and other aspects are inadequate.
-If you desire to learn some basics by playing a mobile game, it’s okay.
+However, it’s okay if you desire to learn some basics by playing a mobile game.

 Available on: Android, iOS, Web.

 You can try fictional High Valyrian (Games of Thrones), Klingon (Star Trek), and artificial Esperanto.
-The alternatives are, unfortunately, fairly restricted if your first language is not English.
+The alternatives are, unfortunately, somewhat restricted if your first language is not English.

 2. Memrise

-Memrise is the second most known language platform that uses spaced repetition of flashcards and mnemonics to increase learning.
+Memrise is the second most well-known language platform.
+It uses spaced repetition of flashcards and mnemonics to increase learning.
 It’s the place for those looking for fun vocabulary practice.

 You can read my full review of Memrise.